Travel advice for Portugal

 While it’s a dream to simply wander the streets, history buffs will want to head inside the stunning Sé Cathedral.

-We also suggest stopping at the Miradouro de Santa Luzia for stunning views of the Tagus River, and then continuing to Castelo de São Jorge — a hilltop castle that also offers splendid views.
+We also suggest stopping at the Miradouro de Santa Luzia for sweeping views of the Tagus River and then continuing to Castelo de São Jorge—a hilltop castle that also offers splendid views.

-Come the afternoon, make your way to Belém, where iconic landmarks like the Belém Tower and Jerónimos Monastery — a UNESCO World Heritage Site, no less — await.
+Come the afternoon, make your way to Belém, where iconic landmarks like the Belém Tower and Jerónimos Monastery—a UNESCO World Heritage Site—await.

 Love local food?
-Be sure to stop by to Pastéis de Belém to enjoy the original — and best — local custard tarts.
+Be sure to stop by Pastéis de Belém to enjoy the original—and best—custard tarts.

-If you love doing deeper dives into local culture, you could take an afternoon cookery class, during which you might just get to learn how to make the likes of à brás (salt cod) or caldo verde (kale soup).
+If you’re keen to dive deeper into local culture, consider an afternoon cookery class, where you might learn how to make the likes of bacalhau à brás or caldo verde.

 Pena Palace, Sintra, Portugal © Shutterstock